Diplomats: Nikki Haley Greenlighted U.N.’s Hiring of Salam Fayyad Before She Blocked It

 A U.S. official denied that Haley had ever signed off on Fayyad for the U.N. job.

+Security Council diplomats from France and Sweden on Saturday issued statement in support of Guterres decision to appoint Fayyad.
+“Salam Fayyad is indeed a very high profile personality, unanimously appreciated for his experience and expertise,” France’s U.N. ambassador Francois Delattre said in a statement Saturday.

+“We support the [secretary-general’s] choice,” added Sweden’s U.N. ambassador Olof Skoog.
+“It is the SG’s prerogative to independently select and appoint his representatives.”

 Diplomats said that Fayyad’s name had been floating around in high level U.N. circles for more than a month, providing the U.S. and other countries with ample time to signal their opposition to the appointment.
 Following informal soundings, Guterres sent the U.N.
-Security Council a letter on Wednesday indicating his intention to select Fayyad, a former World Bank official with good relations with the Bush and Obama administration, as well as many Israelis, who appreciated his role in checking corruption in the Palestinian Authority and viewed him as a counterweight to Hamas.
+Security Council a letter on Wednesday indicating his intention to select Fayyad, a former IMF official with good relations with the Bush and Obama administration, as well as many Israelis, who appreciated his role in checking corruption in the Palestinian Authority and viewed him as a counterweight to Hamas.

 Fayyad’s posting was meant to help shore up a tottering Libyan government beleaguered by militias and internal divisions.
 Libya is increasingly creeping back onto the radar of Western security officials given the rise in extremists and a growing Russian interest in the country.